IndomieGorengSatu/Mie/README.md

-## Leather is great for sneaking around because it's made of hide.
+## What kind of pants do ghosts wear?
+Boo jeans.